spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/02-eks.md

 # Overview

-Following are some architectural highlights of Amazon Web Services' (AWS) managed Kubernetes clusters (also known as Elastic Kubernetes Service or (EKS)), provisioned by Palette:
+The following are some architectural highlights of Amazon Web Services (AWS) managed Kubernetes clusters (also known as Elastic Kubernetes Service or (EKS)), provisioned by Palette:

-1. Cluster resources such as Virtual Machines (VMs) can be provisioned into an existing infrastructure (Gateways, VPCs, Subnets etc.) as part of static provisioning as well as new dedicated infrastructure as part of dynamic provisioning.
+1. Cluster resources such as Virtual Machines (VMs) can be provisioned into an existing infrastructure (Gateways, VPCs, Subnets, etc.) as part of static provisioning as well as new dedicated infrastructure as part of dynamic provisioning.

 2. Full support for EKS Fargate profiles.